rfinnie/dsari/doc/schedule-format.md

 For example, "RRULE:FREQ=DAILY" is the same as "H H * * *", and the job will run at the same hour/minute/second each day.
 For more information about job name hashing, see above.

-dsari's scheduler support nearly all RRULE properties defined by RFC 5545 (or more accurately, supported by `python-dateutil`).
+dsari's scheduler supports nearly all RRULE properties defined by RFC 5545 (or more accurately, supported by `python-dateutil`).
-Notable property not supported by dsari are COUNT and UNTIL; do not attempt to set these in the schedule.
+Notable properties not supported by dsari are COUNT and UNTIL; do not attempt to set these in the schedule.